 The melatonin available over the counter at drug and health food stores is a synthetic form of a hormone our brains naturally produce to help us fall asleep.
 Our own melatonin helps regulate the circadian clocks that control not only our sleep/wake cycles but virtually every function of our bodies.

-Melatonin is normally released in the evening, stimulated by darkness.
+Melatonin is normally released by the brain in the evening, stimulated by darkness.
 In the morning and during the day, it’s largely shut off.

 Synthetic melatonin mimics the effects of our own melatonin.
-It has both a “hypnotic” (sleepiness-inducing) effect when given in larger doses (3 or 5 mg) shortly before bedtime and a “chronobiotic” (shifts the body’s circadian rhythms so that sleep occurs earlier) effect when given in much smaller doses (½ mg) earlier in the evening.
-A bedtime dose is typically recommended for children with difficulty falling asleep.
+It has both a “hypnotic” (sleepiness-inducing) effect when given in larger doses (3 or 5 mg) shortly before bedtime and a “chronobiotic” effect (shifting the body’s circadian rhythms so that sleep occurs earlier) when given in much smaller doses (½ mg) earlier in the evening.
+A bedtime dose is typically recommended for children who have difficulty falling asleep.

 Studies suggest that use of synthetic melatonin does not suppress the body’s natural production of the hormone.

-What you see may also not be what you get when it comes to melatonin.
+What you see may not be what you get when it comes to melatonin.
 A recent study measured the actual amount of melatonin in 31 different brands and found a huge amount of variation from the melatonin content listed on the label, both significantly less than and greater than the claimed amount.
 This variability was found across brands and even from one lot to another within a given brand.
-For this reason, we strongly recommend use of “pharmaceutical grade melatonin” to produce reliable and consistent effects (this can be found online).
+Some products also have other components added.
+For these reasons, we strongly recommend use of “pharmaceutical grade melatonin” to produce reliable and consistent effects (this can be found online).

 You should also be aware that many non-sleep products may contain melatonin as a secondary ingredient.
 Two examples are children’s “nighttime cough syrup” and “relaxation” drinks.
 Always check the label.